-In addition to that you also need to import the Daml.Trigger module.
+In addition to that you also need to import the Daml.
+Trigger module in your own code.

 Daml triggers automatically track the active contract set (ACS), i.e., the set of contracts that have been created and have not been archived, and the commands in flight for you.
 In addition to that, they allow you to have user-defined state that is updated based on new transactions and command completions.
-For our copy trigger, the ACS is sufficient, so we will simply use () as the type of the user defined state.
+For our chatbot trigger, the ACS is sufficient, so we will simply use () as the type of the user defined state.